What Is Marketing? A Better Definition (and Why It Matters)

 Marketing is both an art and a science:

-Marketing often gets pegged as the "arts and crafts" department.
-While it is creative, it’s also rooted in a serious understanding of human behavior.
+Marketing gets called the "arts and crafts" department more than any of us would like to admit.
+And yes — it's creative.
+But it's also rooted in a serious understanding of human behavior.

 It draws from disciplines like: